LeoLee0403/Thesis/readme_operation.md

     - The example compute the RTT of the three pcapfile we get in Traffic1_Nslab_VPN.
 First we convert the pcapfile to text file for easy operation.
     - If your host is in the nslab, then the host_ip should change to the nslab ip: **140.112.x.x**.
     - lping_timestamp.txt
-        - For exapmple, time_stamp = 01:08:31.947975
+        - Each packet's timestamp.
+For exapmple, time_stamp = 01:08:31.947975
     - ltime_ping.txt
         - If time_stamp is 01:08:31.947975, it will be parsed out 0831.947975
     - pingseq.txt
         - record the pingseq of each packet
     - long_ping_which.txt
-        - if the packet is host_ip > vpn_ip, then record the host ip in the file.
+        - Each packet is IP_A > IP_B, and it records each IP_A
+    - **rtt.py**
-    - Use rtt.py to get the minimum rtt of each Nslab_VPN pair.
+        - Get the minimum rtt of each Nslab_VPN pair.
 - rtt.py
     - The parsed timestamp will be converted to useful time value (in second).
 And then minus the bias (first packet's time value) from their time value.
-    - If find the packet is host > vpn, and next packet is vpn > host, and pingseq is the same, then pair the two packets and subtract their time value to get the RTT of this pair.
+    - If find the packet is host > vpn, and next packet is vpn > host, and pingseq are the same, then pair the two packets and subtract their time value to get the RTT of this pair.
     - Finally output the min_RTT between each Nslab_VPN, and these RTT1 between Nslab and VPN are used to minus the overmeasured RTT2 and RTT3 to get the real RTT2 and RTT3
 - Result
 - Besides, the file RTT1_for_RTT2.txt RTT1_for_RTT3.txt are RTT1 between NSLAB and 82 VPN in my experiment for subtraction.